TohmaN233/ZZ-Project/INSTALL.md

 - A Linux system that can run the portable launcher.
 The Linux bundle prepares Node.js, Electron, and Python in the user cache on first launch.
 - Python 3.10+ and Node.js 20+ only for source launches.
-- 7-Zip for the two-volume main asset archive.
 - Normal play does not require a dedicated GPU.
 - Local AI training requires an NVIDIA GPU, compatible drivers, and CUDA PyTorch.
 Training dependencies are not included in the playable packages.